 - You can calculate square footage per person, but the number on paper might not be what you actually need.
 Consider each employee and department when touring an office.

-- Does the access and parking work well for your employees, guests, and vendors?
+- Does the access and parking work well for your employees, guests and vendors?

 Final Notes on Leasing Offices in Austin

 Executive Workspace is here to help you decide what type of office space makes the most sense for your business.
 We’ll also help you find a space that fits your budget, whether you want a downtown office with all the bells and whistles, or a simple, but effective, meeting space in North Austin.
 With multiple Austin locations, you are sure to find your perfect office.
 Download our free ebook, Your Guide to Office Space in Austin, for even more information.